United Athletic Conference: 2000s: Turbulence

 Increasingly, most of the older, pre-1996 members—particularly Air Force, BYU, Colorado State, Utah, and Wyoming—felt chagrin at this new arrangement.
 Additional concerns centered around finances, as the expanded league stretched approximately 3900 mi from Hawaii to Oklahoma and covered nine states and four time zones.
 With such a far-flung league, travel costs became a concern.
 The presidents of Air Force, BYU, Colorado State, Utah, and Wyoming met in 1998 at Denver International Airport and agreed to split off to form a new league.
 The breakaway group invited old-line WAC schools New Mexico and San Diego State, and newcomer UNLV to join them in the new Mountain West Conference, which began competition in 1999.

 A USA Today article summed up the reasons behind the split.
 "With Hawaii and the Texas schools separated by about 3,900 miles and four time zones, travel costs were a tremendous burden for WAC teams.
 The costs, coupled with lagging revenue and a proposed realignment that would have separated rivals such as Colorado State and Air Force, created unrest among the eight defecting schools."

 BYU and Utah would later leave the MWC for the West Coast Conference and Pac-12 Conference, respectively; BYU joined the Big 12 Conference in 2023 while Utah followed in 2024.

 In 2000, the University of Nevada, Reno (Nevada) of the Big West joined as part of its plan to upgrade its athletic program.

-TCU left for Conference USA in 2001 (it would later leave C-USA to become the ninth member of the Mountain West in 2005, and joined the Big 12 in 2012).
+TCU left for Conference USA in 2001 (it would later leave CUSA to become the ninth member of the Mountain West in 2005, and joined the Big 12 in 2012).

 The Big West announced that it would drop football after the 2000 season, but four of its football-playing members (Boise State, Idaho, New Mexico State, and Utah State) were unwilling to drop football.
 Boise State was invited to join the WAC and promptly departed the Big West, while New Mexico State and Idaho joined the Sun Belt Conference (NMSU as a full member, Idaho as a "football only" member) and Utah State operated as an independent D-IA program.
 At the same time, Louisiana Tech (LA Tech) ended its independent Div.
 I-A status and also accepted an invitation to join the WAC with Boise State.

 In 2005, Conference USA sought new members to replenish its ranks after losing members to the Big East, which had lost members to the ACC.
 Four WAC schools, former SWC schools Rice and SMU, as well as Tulsa and UTEP, joined Conference USA.
 In response, the WAC added Idaho, New Mexico State, and Utah State—all former Big West schools which left the conference in 2000 along with Boise State when that conference dropped football.
 The three new schools were all land grant universities, bringing the conference total to five (Nevada and Hawaii).